Module audioio.audiomodules

 Functions

-: installed and enabled audio modules.unavailable_modules()
+- available_modules(): installed and enabled audio modules.

-: command line program for listing installation status of audio modules.
+- main(): command line program for listing installation status of audio modules.

 Command line script

-Run this module as a script
+Run this module as a script from within the audioio source tree

 > python -m src.audioio.auidomodules